Robert H. Goddard: Roswell, New Mexico

-With new financial backing, Goddard eventually relocated to Roswell, New Mexico, in summer of 1930, where he worked with his team of technicians in near-isolation and relative secrecy for years.
+With new financial backing, Goddard eventually relocated to the Eden Valley Test Site in Roswell, New Mexico, in summer of 1930, where he worked with his team of technicians in near-isolation and relative secrecy for years.
 He had consulted a meteorologist as to the best area to do his work, and Roswell seemed ideal.
 Here they would not endanger anyone, would not be bothered by the curious and would experience a more moderate climate (which was also better for Goddard's health).
 The locals valued personal privacy, knew Goddard desired his, and when travelers asked where Goddard's facilities were located, they would likely be misdirected.

 By September 1931, his rockets had the now familiar appearance of a smooth casing with tail-fins.
 He began experimenting with gyroscopic guidance and made a flight test of such a system in April 1932.
 A gyroscope mounted on gimbals electrically controlled steering vanes in the exhaust, similar to the system used by the German V-2 over 10 years later.
 Though the rocket crashed after a short ascent, the guidance system had worked, and Goddard considered the test a success.

 A temporary loss of funding from the Guggenheims, as a result of the depression, forced Goddard in spring of 1932 to return to his much-loathed professorial responsibilities at Clark University.
 He remained at the university until the autumn of 1934, when funding resumed.
 Because of the death of the senior Daniel Guggenheim, the management of funding was taken on by his son, Harry Guggenheim.
 Upon his return to Roswell, he began work on his A series of rockets, 4 to 4.5 meters long, and powered by gasoline and liquid oxygen pressurized with nitrogen.
 The gyroscopic control system was housed in the middle of the rocket, between the propellant tanks.

 The A-4 used a simpler pendulum system for guidance, as the gyroscopic system was being repaired.
 On March 8, 1935, it flew up to 1,000 feet, then turned into the wind and, Goddard reported, "roared in a powerful descent across the prairie, at close to, or at, the speed of sound."
 On March 28, 1935, the A-5 successfully flew vertically to an altitude of (0.91 mi; 4,800 ft) using his gyroscopic guidance system.
 It then turned to a nearly horizontal path, flew 13,000 feet and achieved a maximum speed of 550 miles per hour.
 Goddard was elated because the guidance system kept the rocket on a vertical path so well.